dwp/aws-analytical-dataset-generation/README.md

 4. Add an [egress security group rule](https://github.com/dwp/dataworks-metrics-infrastructure/blob/master/peering_adg.tf#L67-L76) to allow Prometheus to discover metrics on the JMX port.

 5. Add a [scrape config](https://github.com/dwp/dataworks-metrics-infrastructure/blob/master/config/prometheus/prometheus-slave.yml#L91-L108) to Prometheus to discover metrics on the JMX exporter port.

+The port defined in the config aligns with the ingress/egress rules and determines where Prometheus looks for metrics.

+    relabel_configs:
+        - source_labels: [__meta_ec2_tag_Name]
+        regex: (.*)
+        target_label: instance
+        replacement: $1
+        action: replace

 6. Re-label the instances to differentiate between EMR nodes without mentioning the IP